 Academic Programs- The mission of the North Carolina Department of Public Safety's (NCDPS) educational services section is to support the provision of educational instruction to offenders who participate in educational and vocational programs by equipping them with knowledge and skills that will assist in preparing them for successful community transition and employment development upon release.

-NCDPS partners with the North Carolina Community College System and other colleges and universities to provide a full range of academic and vocational programs.
-The North Carolina Community College System offers NCDPS offenders an opportunity to earn various Associate of Applied Science degree programs.
-In addition, the NCDPS has contracted with the University of North Carolina at Chapel Hill, East Carolina University, and Guilford College in providing eligible offenders with select college courses.
-These courses are provided at the correctional facility or through correspondence.
+The NCDPS partners with the North Carolina Community College System and other colleges and universities to provide a full range of academic and vocational programs.
+For offenders who enter prison without a high school or high school equivalency diploma, there are Adult Basic Education (ABE) classes to prepare them to obtain their high school equivalency diploma.
+The partnership with the community college system also provides post-secondary education opportunities for offenders to obtain various certificates and Associate of Science Degrees.
+In addition to the offerings provided by the NC Community College System, the NCDPS also contracts with the University of North Carolina at Chapel Hill East Carolina University and Guilford College to provide select post-secondary college courses, which are delivered through instruction at the correctional facility or through mail correspondence.
+During FY 2015-2016, these partnerships produced the following outcomes: